 - Be responsible for the visiting student’s payroll entry.

-- Provide fee and health insurance payment information to OMP when requested.
+- Provide fee and health insurance payment information to BGS when requested.

 - In order to process payments a 26-digit account number and 6-digit legacy number is required.